czbiohub/covidtracker_notes/submission_rejection/README.md

 ### A note on FASTA file limitation

 A fasta file with a linear genomic sequence has its limitations representing a mixture of more than 1 type of genomes.
-Naturally occurring intra-host variation, sample contaminations, seqeuncing errors can all lead to more than 1 type of genomes in the sample.
+Naturally occurring intra-host variation, sample contaminations, sequencing errors can all lead to more than 1 type of genomes in the sample.
 [IUPAC code](https://www.bioinformatics.org/sms2/iupac.html) can represent some of the diversity in nucleotide composition.
 For example, If a genomic position is `A` in some reads and `C` in others, this position can be represented as `M` (IUPAC code for `A` or `C`).
 However if a position has `A` in some reads, and is deleted in others, there is no corresponding IUPAC code and iVar will resort to put an `N` in that position for lack of a better choice.
 All the editing I have done to correct genome assembly error for COVID genomes, was to delete these Ns.

 ### If there is mis-assembly of the genome based aligned sequencing reads, the genome needs a fix.

-With our Illumina data, almost all assembly error I see look like this.

-In the example below, the error message said it had a 1bp deletion that led to frameshift.
+With our Illumina data, most of the assembly error I see look like this example below.
+The error message said it had a 1bp deletion that led to frameshift.
 If you look at the read alignment, it is actually a 3bp deletion unambiguously representated by the reads containing these 3bp deletions.
 However, there are reads that align into the region of deletion such as the first read.
 This read ends with nucleotide `TA` which are the same as the first 2bp of the deletion, which are also the same as the nucleotides flanking the deletion (the 2 blue arrows), so mostly this read contains this deletion just like all the other reads.
 However when the read-aligner mapped this read to the reference genome, it can map it either as shown in the snapshot below, or map it as having the deletion, and they will be equally good alignment.
 In this case, the aligner would always favor against the deletion to avoid the gap-penalty of alignment.
 As a result, this read was mapped as not having the deletion, and instead extend into the deletion.

 Then this alignment was given to iVar to assemble the genome.
 From iVar's perspective, in 2 positions of the 3bp deletion, some reads have a deletion, some reads don't (such as the first read), and iVar would fill those 2 positions as N, and leave only 1bp of deletion.
 That is where this 1bp frameshift error comes from.
 To fix this assembly error, I would delete the 2 Ns that falls within the deletion to make it a 3bp deletion.